Truecoding4life/code-factor/README.md

 ### Description

-This is my first challenge at UC Berkely boot camp, my task was to refractor the provided code and make the page better than before so let's see how I make this page more dynamic and responsive.
+This is my first challenge at UC Berkely boot camp, my task was to refractor the provided code and make the page better than before so let's see how I refractor this page and optimize it's accessibility.

 ---